iandorsey00/geodata/README.md

 * Make it easier to access census data from the U.S. (and perhaps other countries in the future).
-* Provide an easy way to compare the demographic similarity of geographies with `PlaceVector`s and `PlaceVectorApp`s (see below).
+* Make it easier to compare the demographic similarity of geographies with `PlaceVector`s and `PlaceVectorApp`s (see below).
+* Make it easier to manage data that came straight from the U.S. Census Bureau (currently called components) and data that requires mathematical operations on Census data (currently called compounds).

 ## Usage